TracyGJG/microfrontend-pubsub/README.md

 ![Screenshot of the sampler running showing messages sent between the microfrontends](Screenshot.png 'Microfrontend and PubSub')

-The iFrame on the left publishes messages of topic TopicA and subscribes to TopicB.
+* The micro-frontend (MFE) on the left publishes messages of topic TopicA and subscribes to TopicB and TopiC.
-The middle iFrame publishes topic TopicB and subscribes to topics TopicA and TopicC.
+* The middle MFE publishes topic TopicB and subscribes to topics TopicA and TopicC.
-The right iFrame publishes topics TopicA and TopicC, and subscrides to TopicB.
+* The right MFE publishes topics TopicA and TopicC, and subscrides to TopicB.

+However, none of the MFEs interface with the others, only with the host application.

 ## Samplers

-In the `samplers` folder there are two examples but they follow a common mechanism, but they exclde the pub-sub mechanism.
+In the `samplers` folder there are two examples that follow a common mechanism, but they exclude the pub-sub mechanism.

 ![Diagram showing the communication mechanism exercised by both samplers](samplers.png 'Sampler mechanics')